MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-sql-cross-warehouse-query-editor.md

    :::image type="content" source="media/tutorial-sql-cross-warehouse-query-editor/ribbon-new-sql-query.png" alt-text="Screenshot of the Home ribbon, highlighting the New SQL query option." border="false":::

-1. In the query editor, paste the following code and read the comment.
+1. In the query editor, paste the following code.
+The code retrieves an aggregate of quantity sold by stock item, description, and customer.

     ```sql
     --Retrieve an aggregate of quantity sold by stock item, description, and customer.